ItakEjgo/weighted_distance_oracle/README.md

 ## Efficient Arbitrary Point-to-Arbitrary Point Geodesic Distance Oracle
 This repository contains the implementation of *EAR-Oracle*, *SE-Oracle*, *Fixed Scheme*, *Unfixed Scheme*, *K-Algo* and *MMP* algorithms.

-The technical report locates in the *technicalreport* directory.
+The technical report locates in the **./technicalreport** directory.

 ### Dataset
-We provided the datasets used in the paper in *datasets/* folder.
+We provided the datasets used in the paper in **./datasets** folder.
 The datasets used in _EAR-Oracle_ should be *2-manifold* terrain surfaces in *.off* format.

-In addition, We also provide a script *dem2off.py* in *DEM2OFF* folder for processing digital elevation models (DEM) to 2-manifold terrain surfaces in .off format:
+In addition, We also provide a script *dem2off.py* in **./scripts/DEM2OFF** folder for processing digital elevation models (DEM) to 2-manifold terrain surfaces in .off format:

 (1) Choose a DEM from *OpenTopography* (https://portal.opentopography.org/datasets).
 To choose a DEM, OpenTopography provides convenient interfaces that the DEM from a region could be selected by selecting a rectangle on the terrain.

 (2) Download the GeoTiff file (in .tif format) and run *dem2off.py* for the .tif file.
 The script could be used to simplify the DEM to a .off file with a certain number of faces.

+### Compilation
+This project is compiled with CMake.
+The CMakeList file is located in ./src/CMakeList.txt.

+We use the Computational Geometry Algorithms Library (libCGAL) and thus, please compile the project in **release** mode.

+The output of the binary executable will locate in ./cmake-build-release/main.

+### Scripts
+#### Experiments
+The scripts of the experiments are located in **./scripts/exp** folder.

+_default.sh_: Experiments for unweighted terrain surfaces under the default settings.

+_weighted.sh_: Experiments for weighted terrain surfaces under the default settings.

+_eps.sh_: Experiments for evaluating the effect of \epsilon.

+_spnum.sh_: Experiments for evaluating the effect of _m_.

+Please read the scripts for detailed experimental settings.

+_deal.py_ will process the raw output to a well-organized format.

+#### plots
+The scripts of plotting are located in **./scripts/figures** folder.

+We use **gnuplot** to plot the figures in the paper.
+Please read the scripts for details.

+To run the script, you can use the following command: gnuplot -c $PLOT_FILE $DATA.

 ### Running Prameter